 This drink is a great way to ween yourself off of that afternoon soda or sugar-filled latte.
 Try it unsweetened at first, but add a natural sweetener like honey or maple syrup if you need a little something extra.
 If you need a simple grab-and-go option you can mix it up in the morning in a glass water bottle like this borosilicate glass water bottle from Yomious, recycled mason jar, or similar and keep in the fridge at home or work.
-Simply give it a shake when you’re ready to sip (the mixture is also fine unrefrigerated for up to 24 hours).
+Simply give it a shake when you’re ready to sip (the mixture is also fine unrefrigerated for 3-4 days).

 + squeeze of fresh citrus (lemon, lime, orange etc)

 + 1-2 tsp natural sweetener (honey or maple syrup)

 + tea bag (chamomile, mint, hibiscus etc) to soak in the mixture

 + use bubbly water instead to create a “carbonated” drink

 If you are exerting yourself through sports or exercise you can also amp this drink up even more by adding coconut water.
 Simply adjust the recipe to 8 oz water and 8 oz coconut water.